- What are complementary and alternative methods?

 - To learn more

-What makes complementary or alternative therapies harder to evaluate?
+Why are complementary and alternative therapies harder to evaluate?

 The treatments are assumed to be safe

 We do know that certain vitamins and minerals can increase the risk of cancer or other illnesses, especially if too much is taken.
-But when it happens to one person, it is very easy to miss any link between the illness and the supplement.
-Large groups of people must be studied to find out about a small increase in risk.
+But when it happens to one person, it’s very easy to miss any link between the illness and the supplement.
+Large groups of people must be studied to find out about small increases in risk.

-Finally, if a company does not carefully control the growing, harvesting, and manufacturing processes, it’s possible for harmful contaminants to get into dietary supplements.
+It has long been known that if a company does not carefully control the growing, harvesting, and manufacturing processes for their product, it’s possible for harmful contaminants to get into dietary supplements.
 Serious illnesses and even deaths have resulted from these kinds of problems.
-For more information on dietary supplements, see our document Dietary Supplements: What is Safe?
+For more information on dietary supplements, see Dietary Supplements: What is Safe?

-If you have experienced a serious side effect from an herb or dietary supplement, you can report it to the FDA’s Medwatch program.
+If you’ve experienced a serious side effect from an herb or dietary supplement, you can report it to the FDA’s Medwatch program.
 (See the “To learn more” section.)